ava-ertebat/Learning/Docker/Portainer_Direc/Nginx Config For Mattermost with http And Https.md

 First, let's make sure that the main Nginx file (nginx.conf) is configured to read configurations from the sites-enabled directory.
 This is done by default, but to be sure, run the following command:

-1:First, we'll create a new file in the sites-available directory with the name of our subdomain.
+Step 1:First, we'll create a new file in the sites-available directory with the name of our subdomain.
 This will help keep the files organized.
 ```
 sudo nano /etc/nginx/sites-available/chat.avacore.ir